Yuzhifur/Sentra-Chatbot/README.md

 │           └── {chatId}/             # Individual chat document in history
 │               ├── title: string     # Title of the chat
 │               ├── avatar: string    # Same with character avatar
-│               └── lastUpdated: timestamp # When last message was sent │
+│               ├── characterID: string # ID of character in this chat │               └── lastUpdated: timestamp # When last message was sent │
 ├── characters/                       # Characters collection